 Daily Considerations

 Currency Situation: The currency used in Mykonos is the Euro.
+For the latest currency conversion, click here.
+As of fall 2022, the dollar and euro are nearly equal.
 See my post on Santorini for additional information on currency.

 Language: Greek is the official language of Mykonos, but you shouldn’t have too much trouble finding locals who speak English.
 I still suggest that you learn at least a few greetings in Greek, though.
 Head over to my post on Greek travel phrases.

-When to Go: It’s best to visit Mykonos from the late Spring to early Fall time frame.
+When to Go: It’s best to visit Mykonos during the high season from the late Spring to early Fall time frame.
+To avoid major crowds, but still experience nice weather, I recommend trying to visit in May or September.
 See my post on Santorini for additional information on when to travel the Greek Isles!

 Day 1 | Exploring Mykonos Town

-For your first day in Mykonos, I recommend starting out your day with shopping!
-There are many souvenirs and boutique shops located throughout the city.
+Once you’ve acclimated yourself to the city, you have to go shopping!
+There are many souvenir shops and and small boutique shops located throughout the city.
 You can find anything from your standard souvenir items to high-end quality leather or jewelry shops.
 It is definitely worth the look if you want to find a unique item to take home with you!
-Don’t forget to stop to take a few pictures as you make your way through the town.
+Don’t forget to stop to take a few more pictures as you make your way through the town.
 The white-washed walls and colorful doors and windows are definitely photo-worthy.

 Close out your first day by catching the sunset in the “Little Venice” area.
-You should aim to grab something to eat or drink in one of the restaurants lining the bay.
+Here is a pro travel tip: you should aim to grab something to eat or drink in one of the restaurants lining the bay.
 Get a reservation in advance to make sure your viewing spot is confirmed!
 This will help you avoid fighting the crowds or needing to find a seat far in advance.
 If it interests you, there are many options for nightlife around Little Venice and throughout Mykonos Town as well.

 - Paradise Beach: One of the more lively beaches that gets particularly lively at night.
 This is a great option for younger or single travelers.